 Personal Essay required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Essay optional for applicants to other programs.

-- Please discuss the following: Tell us something unique about you, why you chose your particular major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
-Please include any examples of your research, shadowing or volunteer experiences.
+- Please discuss the following: Tell us something about yourself, why you chose your desired major, and why you would like to attend Duquesne University.
+You may also include any shadowing or volunteer opportunities that you have experienced.

 - Health Science Transfer applicants: Please refer to the Health Science web site for your specific essay requirements.

 Submit your essay via our application portal (after you've applied).

 Home Schooled Applicants must meet the following requirements: